Skip to content

 Design tokens

-Every visual aspect of the platform — color, spacing, radius, motion, shadows — is parameterized as a CSS custom property.
-The frontend SDK ships 500+ tokens in styles/variables.css, plus a Tailwind preset that exposes them as utilities.
+Every visual aspect of the platform — color, radius, focus rings, shadows, and common component states — is parameterized as a CSS custom property.
+The frontend SDK ships the tokens in styles/variables.css, plus Tailwind v4 compatibility utilities for the classes used by SDK components.
 Plugin frontends should reference tokens, never hex codes.

 Why tokens